 - Insistent Terminology: Shane calls magic magnets seemingly just to bug Twilight.

 - Jerkass: Shane comes off as this to the ponies.
 In fact, the only person he goes beyond simply tolerating is Twilight, as Luna notices.

 - Mind Control: How the Stare works on Shane.
 It's noted that it works even more effectively on him than on the animals Fluttershy uses it on.

-- Morality Pet: Twilight seems to have shades of this to Shane, presumably as a result of him recognizing her voice as the one that talked to him in his slumber.
-Due to that, he listens to her more than he does anyone else, to the point of agreeing to do some things he doesn't like without being cornered into it like Luna and Celestia have to resort to doing.
+- Morality Pet: Twilight seems to have shades of this to Shane, due to her sounding exactly like his sister.
+In general he listens to her more than he does anyone else, to the point of agreeing to do some things he doesn't like without being cornered into it like Luna and Celestia have to resort to doing.

 - Nightmare Fuel Station Attendant: Fluttershy to Shane, ever since she Stared him downnote .
 It manifests as an intense dislike of her - the first time she visited his cell, at first he wanted her out of there, but relented to her staying in the corner, facing the wall and without speaking.
 Later, at dinner, he walked off and would have returned to his cell had Twilight not convinced him to stay.
 Her trying to convince him to give Fluttershy a chance didn't work very well: he refuses to look her in the eye, and stays as far away from her as he can* .
 To say the least, the bearer of the Element of Kindness doesn't take it well.

 - Fridge Brilliance: Highly trained individuals are all about being Determinators, being this the main reason they manage to get the skills that make them so capable, resist torture/interrogation or survive against the odds.
 Imagine being exposed to something that instantly overpowers your biggest asset.